 Property division in Michigan follows equitable distribution principles rather than automatic 50-50 splits.
 Courts consider various factors to determine fair allocation of marital assets and debts between spouses.

-Marital property typically includes assets acquired during marriage, regardless of whose name appears on titles or accounts.
+Marital property typically includes assets acquired during marriage, regardless of whose name appears on the title or account.
 This can include homes, vehicles, retirement accounts, investments, business interests, and personal property purchased with marital funds.

 Separate property usually remains with the original owner and includes assets owned before marriage, inheritances received individually, and gifts given specifically to one spouse.
 However, separate property can become marital property if it gets commingled with marital assets or if both spouses contribute to its improvement.

-The court evaluates factors like marriage duration, each spouse’s contribution to marital property acquisition, earning capacity, age, health, and financial needs when dividing assets.
+The court evaluates factors such as the duration of the marriage, each spouse’s contributions to the acquisition of marital property, earning capacity, age, health, and financial needs when dividing assets.
 A spouse who sacrificed career opportunities for family responsibilities might receive a larger share of marital property.

 Retirement benefits often represent significant marital assets requiring special handling.
 Dividing these benefits typically requires qualified domestic relations orders (QDROs) to avoid tax penalties and ensure proper transfer between spouses.